5 Backtesting Mistakes That Kill Live Accounts (2026)

 Keep It Simple

 Start with 3-5 parameters maximum.
-Complexity is the enemy of robustness.
+Complexity is the enemy of stability.

 2